 We tried a number of barrel samples including Egelhoff’s 2008 Cabernet Sauvignon.
-The several Cabernet Sauvignons from barrel that we tried all had great color, but Bob says this vintage is among the darkest and most concentrated Cabernet Sauvignon of any vintage he has crafted.
+The several Cabernet Sauvignons from barrel that we sampled all had great color, and Bob says this vintage is among the darkest and most concentrated Cabernet Sauvignon of any vintage he has crafted.
 Part of that reason is tied to the much lower yields from the mountain side sourced vineyard used for this wine.
 April of 2008 saw severe frost damage to parts of the Napa Valley, especially on the eastern side in the hills.
-This was the worst frost damage in over 30 years and it will be interesting to see how wines from this particular year develop.
-The 2008 while so young and from barrel already is bursting with huge flavors from entry all the way to the super long finish.
+This was the worst frost damage in over 30 years, and it will be interesting to see how wines from this particular year develop.
+The 2008 while so young and from barrel already is bursting with robust flavors from entry all the way to the super long finish.
 This is going to be one concentrated wine once it is released in a few years.

-Another very unique project is Egelhoff’s tawny port found under his Walton label (a family name).
-This is made in the solera style so there is no vintage – only several producers we have met with in Napa produce non vintage ports.
-Note that Egelhoff also has a Cabernet Sauvignon under the Walton label.
-This tawny port is made from a number of very interesting varietals including Carignane from 95 year old vines and early Burgundy, Garnacha (Grenache) and Touriga Nacional.
-Bob started making port before even starting his Egelhoff brand and as a result actually has a tawny port on the market even though his Egelhoff label was started 10 years ago as of the time of this review.
+Another very unique project is Egelhoff’s tawny port-style wine bottled under his Walton label (a family name).
+This is made in the solera style so there is no vintage – only several producers we have met with in Napa produce non-vintage port style wines.
+This tawny port is made from a number of very interesting varieties including Carignane from 95-year-old vines and Abouriou (sometimes called early Burgundy), Garnacha (Grenache) and Touriga Nacional.
+Bob started making port-style wines before even starting his Egelhoff brand and as a result actually has a tawny port on the market pre-dating when he began the Egelhoff label.
 Tawny port needs to age 15 years before being released.
 This is a rare wine indeed.
 Egelhoff only releases about 70 cases of this every two years, just to mailing list members and or those who taste on site at the winery.
 It is a complex wine with layered aromas and flavors.
-It is quite brown in the glass and shows notes of maple syrup, crème Brule, and honey in the bouquet which lead to a rich palate dripping with liqueur and butterscotch flavors.
-The finish lingers tantalizingly and leaves you wanting only more of this unique wine!
+It is quite brown in the glass and shows notes of maple syrup, crème Brule, and honey on the bouquet which lead to a rich palate layered with liqueur and butterscotch flavors.
+The finish lingers tantalizingly and leaves one wanting only more of this delicious wine.